Find out about the latest learning and teaching news and events at Victoria University (VU).

 Date: 2 August 2018

-Ghaith Zakaria, Sonia Wilkie and Tania McDonald took out the top prize for the best scientific poster on the educational applications for 3D printing at HERDSA (Higher Education Research & Development Society of Australasia) 2018, held in Adelaide.
+Ghaith Zakaria, Sonia Wilkie and Tania McDonald took the top prize for the best scientific poster on the educational applications for 3D printing at HERDSA (Higher Education Research & Development Society of Australasia) 2018, held in Adelaide.

 The poster documents the 3D printing process and development of educational resources for academics at the University to use.
 It depicts a series of object-based learning activities which enhance students’ engagement and learning.